devAzhar/NumbersToWordsConverter/README.md

 ## Whats Left?
 ### Unit Tests for Web Project
-As per document, Unit tests with 100% coverage are added for the services.
-I still need to write unit tests for the controller action and web project related code.
+Unit tests with 100% coverage are added for the core classes.
+I still need to write unit tests for the controller actions and web project related code.
+There is no real code in controller action as such, that is why I have skipped it for now.

 ### Dependency Injection Container Initialization in Configuration
 It is always a good practice to configure the depndency injection container in the configuration files.
 For now I have initialized the container in the application start process in code.